 Textbooks are the biggest personal expense incurred by students and generally average \$500 each semester-depending on the courses being taken.
-Information on course textbooks is available online in the Course Information Sheet (https://prinweb.principia.edu/internal/aca/syllabi) for each course.
+Information on course textbooks is available online in the Syllabus Library (https://principiacollege.simplesyllabus.com/syllabus-library) for each course.
 Students are responsible for purchasing their own textbooks from any source of their choosing.
 They should make sure they are ordering the correct title, author, and edition.
 Books should be in the student's possession by the first day of classes.